New York Winter Packing List

 2. Winter Coat

 Bring a winter coat with a hood!!!
 I can’t emphasize how important having a hood is.
 It will keep you so much warmer on the coldest days.
-Also, make sure that your winter coat is on the long side (hitting mid-thigh at least.)
-This is very similar to the winter coat I have and I absolutely love it!
-It keeps me so warm during the cold New York winters.
+Also, make sure that your winter coat is on the long side (hitting mid-thigh at least) so shielf your butt from the cold.
+This winter coat is very similar to one I have and I absolutely love it!
+It keeps me so warm during the cold New York winters and has traveled all over the world with me!

 3. Pants

 For pants, I would stick to black jeans and leggings.
 I like to wear fleece lined leggings if it’s really cold out.
-You can also get thermal leggings to wear under your jeans on freezing cold days.
+You can also get thermal leggings to wear under your jeans on freezing cold days but I find them uncomfortable (and too warm) to wear when you go indoors.

 Pretty white snow quickly turns into a cold gray slush all over the sidewalks and curbs.
-The last thing you want to do is step in a puddle and end up with your feet soaking wet and freezing cold.
-That’s why I always recommend bringing a pair of sturdy, water resistant boots to New York.
+So if snow/rain is in the forecast, you will want to bring a good pair of insulated and waterproof boots.
+The last thing you want to do is step in a puddle and end up with your feet soaking wet and freezing cold!

 5. Boots/Sneakers